The Deportation of the I. W. W. - 1919

 From this land forevermore."

-The charge is being made by the attorneys for these deportees that behind these deportations—behind the enactment of the laws, were powerful influences and the desire of the lumber corporations to rid themselves of that element in labor which effects protection through organizations and unions.
-This is stoutly denied by the authorities.
+The attorneys are charging these deportees that powerful influences and the desire of the lumber corporations to rid themselves of that element in labor, which affects protection through organizations and unions, were behind these deportations and the enactment of the laws.
+The authorities stoutly deny this.

-While it is quite difficult to obtain clear connecting evidence such as would satisfy requirements of a court of justice, the photograph of a letter sent out to the different lumber corporations in the West, is a sufficiently identifying clue to anyone.
+While it is challenging to obtain clear connecting evidence that satisfies the requirements of a court of justice, the photograph of a letter sent out to the different lumber corporations in the West is a sufficiently identifying clue to anyone.

-The social aspect of the question is, of course, a much larger one.
-The Immigration Law as it exists today, places in the hands of the Department of Labor, such tremendous power that to prevent abuses, its enforcement would have to be entrusted to angels.
+Of course, the social aspect of the question is a much larger one.
+The Immigration Law as it exists today gives the Department of Labor such tremendous power that to prevent abuses, its enforcement would have to be entrusted to angels.

-The extension of the powers of the Immigration Bureau is typical of the growth of the Executive Department of the Government, which has progressively been and is now encroaching upon the Judiciary and Legislative Department.
+The extension of the Immigration Bureau's powers is typical of the growth of the Executive Department of the Government, which has progressively been and is now encroaching upon the Judiciary and Legislative Departments.

-The powers given to the Labor Department have been bitterly condemned by Edgar Lee Masters, lawyer-poet, who in 1904 argued the Turner Case in the United States Supreme Court.
+The powers given to the Labor Department have been bitterly condemned by Edgar Lee Masters, a lawyer-poet who argued the Turner Case in the United States Supreme Court in 1904.

-Among the men still held and to be deported is a native American.
-The reason he is being expelled is that under the Immigration Law, the Immigrant Inspector has the power conclusively to decide the question of birth, that is to say, the question as to whether a man is an alien and from what country he comes.
+Among the men still held and to be deported is a Native American.
+He is being expelled because, under the Immigration Law, the Immigrant Inspector has the power to decide the question of birth, that is, whether a man is an alien and from what country he comes.

 The Immigrant Inspector has the power to determine whether a man is an anarchist or not.
 He also has the right to define what, in his opinion, constitutes anarchy.
 No appeal lies from this so-called finding of fact.

-The length of residence in this country no longer protects a man from deportation.
-His citizenship by naturalization, no matter how many years he has been a naturalized citizen, no longer protects him because such naturalization can be revoked.
+This country's residence length no longer protects a man from deportation.
+No matter how many years he has been a naturalized citizen, his citizenship by naturalization no longer protects him because such naturalization can be revoked.

-In a sense, the question of the deportation of aliens is connected with the earliest traditions of this Republic.
-Immediately after Washington's administration, the Federalist Party enacted a similar measure, which was known as the Alien and Sedition Law.
+The question of alien deportation is connected with the earliest traditions of this Republic.
+Immediately after Washington's administration, the Federalist Party enacted a similar measure, the Alien and Sedition Law.

 This Alien and Sedition Law and its attempted enforcement was the doom of the Federalist Party.
 The Alien and Sedition Laws were wiped off the statute books by Jefferson, and the Federalist Party was wiped out of existence.
 Will Fate give us another Thomas Jefferson?